wangchenxi7/Semeru-dev/README.md

   <pre><code># E.g., Create a cgroup with 10GB memory limitation.
   # The shellscript will create a cgroup, named as memctl.
   # When setting the CPU server local cache, please leave enough size for the native memory.
-  # Refere the Known Issues chapter for more ditals.
+  # Refer to the Known Issues chapter for more ditals.
   # @CPU server
   cd Semeru/ShellScript
   cgroupv1_manage.sh create 10g